GitEnricoNeko/srahunter/README.md

 srahunter is a tool designed to facilitate the downloading and processing of data and metadata from the Sequence Read Archive ([SRA](https://www.ncbi.nlm.nih.gov/sra)) of the National Center for Biotechnology Information ([NCBI](https://www.ncbi.nlm.nih.gov/)).
 This package includes three modules : a module for automatized download of fastq files from SRA (srahunter download), a module for main SRA associated metadata retrieval (srahunter metadata), and a module to retrieve the full associated metadata to an accession number (srahunter fullmetadata).

 #### Installation
-As part of the conda repository to install srahunter you can simply use this command
+As part of the bioconda repository to install srahunter you can simply use this command

 I suggest to use mamba to speed-up the installation process

 ```
-mamba install -c bioconda enriconeko::srahunter
+mamba install bioconda::srahunter
 ```

 or as an alternative

 ```
-conda install -c bioconda enriconeko::srahunter
+conda install bioconda::srahunter
 ```

-Also the installation with pip is available with:

 ### Scripts